-There are four components of the Blog Posts that compose the completed assignment.
+There are four components of the Subspecies Report that compose the completed assignment.
 Due dates for each component are listed in the course schedule.

-1) Select Articles Due - The student should identify the articles chosen for their Blog Posts by completing the Canvas assignment "Select Blog Post Articles".
+1) Report Topic Due - The student should identify and record the topic chosen for the subspecies report by completing the Canvas assignment "Subspecies Report Topic."

-2) 1^{st} Submission - This is not a rough draft, but rather is what the student considers the completed document.
-It must include both Blog Posts.
+2) 1st Submission - This is not a rough draft, but rather is what the student considers the completed document.

-3) Peer Review - The 1st submission will be shared with other students in the class who will provide a peer review of the Blog Posts by the due date listed in the course schedule.
-Each student will peer review two Blog Posts, providing meaningful helpful comments to receive full points.
+3) Peer Review - The 1st submission will be shared with other students in the class who will provide a peer review of the report by the due date listed in the course schedule.
+Each student will peer review two reports.

-4) Final Submission - Students are expected to revise their Blog Posts per the "good" comments provided during the peer review process.
+4) Final Submission - Students are expected to revise their reports as per the comments provided during the peer review process.
 The final report must be submitted by the due date shown in the course schedule.

-A grading rubric will be provided in Canvas to facilitate development and peer review of the Blog Posts.
-Five points will be deducted from the final project score every day past the due dates that any of the information requested above is late, regardless of the excuse.
-Please do not wait until the last minute to produce your blog posts or meet any of the other deadlines.
-All points lost will be deducted from the final Blog Posts grade.
+A grading rubric will be provided in Canvas to facilitate development and peer review of the Subspecies Reports.
+Five points will be deducted from the final project score every day past the due dates that any of the information requested above is late.
+Please do not wait until the last minute to write your reports or meet any of the other deadlines.
+All points lost will be deducted from the final Subspecies Report grade.